• Home

 • 8 tablespoons Calcium Carbonate Powder + 2 Tablespoons Plaster of Paris. ***If you want to use only Plaster of Paris – use 10 tablespoons.

-Mix this with 1 – 3 tablespoons of water and mix until smooth.
-Slowly add to the paint and mix well into the paint.
+Mix the CCP with 1 – 3 tablespoons of water and mix very well until smooth.
+Slowly add to the paint and mix until the paint is smooth and you don’t see any undissolved powder in the mix.

-6. If you are new to working with DIY chalk paint – no primer is needed, but I always run a sanding block with 60 grit sandpaper over the surface before painting.
+2. If you are new to working with DIY or homemade chalk paint – no primer is needed, but I always run a sanding block with 60 grit sandpaper over the surface before painting.
 It only takes a few minutes and will help with adhesion.
 Clean off sanding grit before painting.
-You will find more information about chalk painting in this post – How to make and use DIY chalk paint.

 File-Cabinet-Chalk-Paint-Makeover-with-Johnsons-Paste-Wax